This article was updated on July 20, 2018.

 Effective leadership is a challenge for many organizations.
-According to Glassdoor, 86 percent of global HR and business professionals say leadership was a top issue in 2016 — and this concern may be justified, with only 18 percent of current managers possessing the right combination of drive and talent to help their HR team achieve excellence.
+According to Glassdoor, 86 percent of global HR and business professionals say leadership is a top issue — and this concern may be justified, with only 18 percent of current managers possessing the right combination of drive and talent to help their HR team achieve excellence.

 Want better outcomes?